 Flow Sensing Element: Differential-pressure Venturi-type designed for installation in piping.

 Construction: Bronze or cadmium plated steel with brass quick connect fittings and attached tag with flow conversion data and rated flow.
-Ends shall be threaded for 2” and smaller and flanged or welded for larger than 2”.
+Ends shall be threaded for 2 inches and smaller and flanged or welded for larger than 2 inches.

 Differential transmitter shall be dual range industrial grade as specified above.